 Some of the things that must be taken into consideration when breeding and caring for lab animals include nutritional requirements, environmental needs and disease risks.
 Laboratory animal veterinarians educate researchers and technicians in the differing needs of the various species used in research so that they may minimize any deviations from what the animals would typically experience under normal conditions.
 In addition, laboratory animal veterinarians may manage or design animal research facilities.
 They may also conduct independent research in comparative medicine, focusing on diseases, medical procedures, drug therapies, surgical techniques or nutrition.
 Those involved in research are sometimes called upon by other researchers to provide consultation regarding animal models and biomethodology.

 Employment Outlook and Salary Information

-In 2015, veterinarians in general earned an average annual salary of $99,000, with scientific research and development services paying an average salary of $128,530, according to the U.S. Bureau of Labor Statistics (BLS).
-From 2014-2024, the BLS expected 9% employment growth for the field, which is about average, with more opportunities likely available in government agencies, research, or sales.
+In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $162,450 or more per year, whereas the bottom 10th percentile earned $56,540 or less per year.
+Those working in scientific research and development services paying an average salary of $111,620, according to the U.S. Bureau of Labor Statistics (BLS).
+From 2018-2028, the BLS expected the employment growth for the field to increase much faster than the average, with more opportunities likely available in government agencies, research, or sales.

 Laboratory Animal Veterinarian Education Requirements